RealityBending/Calendar/README.md

 (December - June) and the **Dark nights/Bright days** periods (September - March).

-*Note: this calendar is automatically updated daily, taking into account the exact dates of the solar and lunar astronomical events (solstices, equinoxes, full moons) of the current year.*
+*Note: this calendar is automatically updated daily thanks to an automated R script that account for the exact dates of the solar and lunar astronomical events (solstices, equinoxes, full moons) of the current year.*

 ### Preparationday